tpgmartin/machine-learning-nanodegree/capstone/report.md

 reasons, this paper will form a benchmark for the following analysis.

 ### Problem Statement
-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:
-- _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_

-Section from proposal:
-* Problem statement
-* Solution statement

--> What kind of kernel will be used?
--> Use accuracy metric instead, justify why

 The capstone will attempt to train and tune a SVM classifier that is able to correctly determine the number intended from the supplied image of a handwritten sample.
 The model produced will be trained, tested and validated against the supplied dataset.
-The success of the classifier will be measured using the Scikit-Learn metric's module `metrics.classification_report` and `metrics.confusion_matrix` functions, in particular I will focus on the recall, precision and confusion matrix.
+The success of the classifier will be measured using the Scikit-Learn metric's module `metrics.accuracy_score`, `metrics.confusion_matrix`, and `metrics.recall_score`.
 In particular from the recall rate we can derive the error rate in order to enable a direct comparsion with the benchmark model below.
-It should be mentioned that these metrics are typically used in problems of binary classifaction, but can be generalised for an arbitrary number of classes[6].
-This is covered in more detail in the "Evaluation Metrics" section.
+It should be mentioned that some of these metrics are typically used in problems of binary classifaction, but can be generalised for an arbitrary number of classes[6].
+This is covered in more detail in the "Metrics" section.

 I propose using a SVM classifier to train a solution that, with a reasonable level of accuracy, correctly maps a handwritten sample to the correct digit.